peter-sattler/stats-api/README.md

  Where:

- * amount - is a double specifying the transaction amount
+ * _amount_ - is a double specifying the transaction amount
- * timestamp - is a long specifying the transaction time in epoch in milliseconds in UTC time zone (this is not the current timestamp)
+ * _timestamp_ - is a long specifying the transaction time in milliseconds from the epoch (UTC time zone).
+It is not the current timestamp.

  Returns an empty body with either: